 We hope you and your loved ones are safe and comfortable.
 While the COVID-19 pandemic has been a part of our daily lives for over a year, we are continuing to do our best to prevent the virus from interrupting our mission – to inform, educate, and advocate for you and the Asian American and Pacific Islander community.
-As part of IU’s tradition of honoring the history, culture, and contributions of Asian Americans and Pacific Islanders (AAPI) as well as recognizing the issues affecting the AAPI community and in the diaspora, we would like to invite you to join us virtually by participating in our 2021 Asian American and Pacific Islander Heritage Month programs.
+As part of IU’s tradition of honoring the history, culture, and contributions of Asian Americans and Pacific Islanders (AAPI) as well as recognizing the issues affecting the AAPI community and in the diaspora, we would like to invite you to join us by participating in our 2022 Asian American and Pacific Islander Heritage Month programs.

 Thank you and we look forward to connecting with you.